Chitra2409/Blog-Website/README.md

 ## Acknowledgments

-This project is based on the starting files from the Udemy 2023 Web Development Bootcamp.
-Special thanks to the instructors for providing the initial resources.
+This project is based on the starting files from the Udemy "The Complete 2023 Web Development Bootcamp by Angela Yu".
+Special thanks to the instructors for providing the initial resources and guidance.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or questions, please contact me at your-email@example.com.

 Happy blogging!